A Liouville theorem for supercritical Fujita equation and its applications: Setting and main results

 be the energy of $w$.
 Then \eqref{self-similar eqn} is the gradient flow of this energy functional, while \eqref{SC1} is its Euler-Lagrange equation.

-Theorem \ref{maintheorem1} allows us to prove the following result. \begin{thm}[Uniqueness and stability of ODE blow ups] Let $u$ be a suitable weak solution of \eqref{eqn} in $Q_{1}^{-}$, satisfying the Morrey estimate \eqref{Morreyeatimates} for all backward parabolic cylinders $Q_r^-(x,t-r^2)\subset Q_1^-$.
+Theorem \ref{maintheorem1} allows us to prove the following result. \begin{thm}[Uniqueness and stability of ODE blow-ups] Let $u$ be a suitable weak solution of \eqref{eqn} in $Q_{1}^{-}$, satisfying the Morrey estimate \eqref{Morreyeatimates} for all backward parabolic cylinders of the form $Q_r^-(x,t-r^2)\subset Q_1^-$, where $(x,t)\in Q_1^-$.